cables-gl/cables_docs/md/faq/teaching/teaching.md

 Please send us an [email](mailto:hi@undev.de) or contact us on (discord)[https://discord.gg/AGTarWv] if you'd like us to help you getting started.

-## Cables was used in the classrooms of these insitutions:
+## Cables was used in the classrooms of these institutions:

 - [Akademie für Theater und Digitalität](https://theater.digital/), Dortmund, Germany
 - [Ecole Supérieure d'Ingénieurs Léonard de Vinci](https://www.esilv.fr/), France